-A Diversion, which is to be signed as a lane shift, may be paid for under Special Detour, Pay Item 102-2 (Lump Sum).
-The Basis of Estimates Manual should be referenced to make sure that the appropriate items are included in this lump sum.
+A Special Detour is a diversion or lane shift that requires temporary pavement.
+Payment for the work of constructing, maintaining, and subsequently removing the special detour (earthwork, base, asphalt, etc.) will be paid for as a Special Detour, Pay Item 102-2 (Lump Sum).
+Traffic control devices, warning devices, barriers, signing, and pavement markings for special detours are to be tabulated in the plans and paid for under their respective pay items.
+The Basis of Estimates Manual shall be referenced to make sure that the appropriate items are included in this lump sum.

-TTC plans shall include sufficient detail for diversion geometry.
-Diversions should be designed with shoulders (2 ft. min.) whenever practical.
+TTC plans shall include sufficient detail for diversion geometry and any necessary temporary drainage.
+Diversions shall be designed to match existing paved shoulders if attainable; otherwise shoulders shall be 2 ft. min..
 The radius of curvature and taper lengths shall be shown.
-Diversions should be designed and operated as close to the normal speed as possible.
-When speed reductions are necessary, the reduction should be in accordance with the Design Standards, Index 600.
+Diversions shall be designed and operated as close to the normal speed as possible.
+When speed reductions are necessary, the reduction shall be in accordance with the Design Standards, Index 600.
 The recommended minimum radius of curvature (without superelevation) for diversions is shown in Table 10.3.